 VivaMOS specialises in the development and fabrication of high-end large-area CMOS image sensors.
 The company was set up in 2014 with the aim of commercialising the highly sought-after Lassena® image sensor developed by STFC Technology division.

-The Lassena® wafer-scale CMOS sensor offers a unique combination of high-speed, high-resolution, and low-noise performance, as well as being buttable on 3 sides, enabling the introduction of large Flat Panel Detectors for a wide range of X-ray applications.
+The Lassena® wafer-scale CMOS sensor offers a unique combination of high-speed, high-resolution, and low-noise performance, as well as being buttable on three sides, enabling the introduction of large flat panel detectors for a wide range of X-ray applications.